YashGarg969/Booking_App/README.md

  # Some tasks that are missing:
  1. User Login
- 2. Getting Speicific Booking Details
+ 2. Getting Specific Booking Details

 # How To Use:
 1. Setup Java, maven in the system